-The biggest and grandest Dussehra celebrated in the world is in the Kullu hill town which is a sight of admiration and disbelief.
-The beliefs associated with this festival are purely astonishing along with the large celebration and gathering.The story and belief of the festival is that the deities which are brought by people in a procession meet each other without any human support and is completely natural.
+This is one of the biggest and grandest Dussehra celebrations in the world.
+The celebrations happen in the hill town of Kullu which is a sight of admiration and disbelief.
+The beliefs associated with this festival are purely astonishing along with the large gathering of devotees.
+Yes, it is true as this festival is observed and attended by around 4-5 lakh people on an annual basis.

 Apart from this, the festival has many other attractions such as the stalls, fairs, performances, dance and music to mark the celebration of such a popping festival of India.
 It is for seven days after Navratri and is one of the biggest crowd-puller events.

 By Air - Kullu is a great place to explore.
 However, for travelling to Kullu one of the best options would be to take a flight.
 The Kullu Manali airport which is also known as the Bhunter airport receives direct flights from the major and nearby cities.
 You can travel from cities like Delhi, Pune, Mumbai, Kolkata, Bengaluru in a hassle-free manner.

 By Road - Kullu can be travelled in a very convenient way via road.
 You can easily travel from nearby and major cities like Delhi, Pune, Mumbai and Bangalore.
 It will be taking you a time frame of around 11 hrs, 37 hrs, 35 hrs and 48 hrs respectively to reach Kullu.
 Furthermore, there are many taxis and buses available from Delhi, Pathankot and Palampur.
 Thus, you have a lot of options available with you.

 By Train - The Joginder Nagar station is the nearest rail station.
 It is has a very good connectivity from nearby and major cities like Delhi, Chandigarh etc. After deboarding, you will need to further travel about 100 km.
 For this, you can hire a cab or take a bus.

 22 October 2019 - 28 October 2019

 Leave a Reply: